Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 The transformations also extend to foreign trade, one of the sectors historically most controlled by the Cuban state.

-Díaz-Canel announced that state and non-state economic actors will be able to import and export without the need to rely on intermediary companies.
+Díaz-Canel announced that both state and non-state economic actors will be able to import and export without the need to necessarily go through intermediary companies.

 "The decisions will allow the import and export of economic actors without intermediaries," he assured.

-It also announced tariff benefits for those who import raw materials and supplies intended for domestic production, as opposed to those who introduce finished products.
+It also announced tariff benefits for those who import raw materials and supplies intended for national production, as opposed to those who bring in finished products.

-The president also noted that there are plans to allow certain entities connected to foreign trade to operate bank accounts outside of Cuba, a measure that is unusual within the current economic system.
+The president also indicated that there are plans to allow certain entities linked to foreign trade to operate bank accounts outside of Cuba, a somewhat unusual measure within the current economic system.

 More space for SMEs and reduction of prohibited activities